A PDF of this policy is at the bottom of the page.

 Summary: This policy prescribes standards for the use of university, equipment and resources.
 It includes descriptions and restrictions related to personal use of university resources.

 b.
-Service Activities are activities that enhance or augment the agency’s ability to perform its mission.
+Service Activities are activities that benefit the university or promote the university’s

 a.
 RCW 42.52, Ethics in Public Service